nadeem099/elred-ui/README.md

-# Interviw assessment by elred.
+# interview assessment by elred.